How to clean radiators inside and out – to ensure better efficiency this winter

 (Image credit: Getty)

-Now the inside of your radiator is clean and dust-free, it's time to clean the outside.
+Now that the inside of your radiator is clean and dust-free, it's time to clean the outside.
 Simply grab a bucket of soapy water and a clean cloth or sponge, remembering not to get the radiator too wet.

 Clean around the values and heating setting dials to ensure the entire outside casing is well-cleaned and dust-free.